g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

     MaxAvailableBW 2Gbps = (bc0*subscription)
     ReservedBW [0] 0bps[1] 0bps[2] 0bps[3] 0bps[4] 0bps[5] 0bps[6] 0bps[7] 60Mbps
 ```
-Here we can see that in the interface ae0.0 the R2 have 2Gbps of total bandwidth available and 60Mbps was reserved, by our LSP!
+Here we see that on interface ae0.0, R2 has 2Gbps of total bandwidth, and 60Mbps has been successfully reserved by our LSP!

-Everything is ok!
-Now, we can go for the next task.

-Updating the tasks in our network:
+Updating our task list:
 * ~~Become the network invisible for the external traceroutes~~
 * ~~Configure LSPs to be established trough specific color in backbone~~
 * ~~Configure explicit-paths to establish the LSPs trough specific path~~
 * ~~Signal specific bandwidth in some LSPs~~
-* Configure auto-bandwitdh in some LSPs
+* ~~Configure auto-bandwitdh in some LSPs~~
 * Change the priority and hold value to make some LSPs priority in the backbone
 * Configure soft-preemption so that LSPs that will be preempted, will be resignaled before removed.
 * Configure an automatic otimization of the LSPs